Can you name one of the healthiest grains on earth?

 The selection of oats depends on your preference and taste.
 If you enjoy your oatmeal creamy and smooth or need something quick, instant oats are your game.
 If you prefer a nutty flavor with chewy consistency, try steel-cut oats.

 Cooked oatmeal can last for three to five days.
-However, one must ensure that it is completely cool before being kept in a refrigerator.
+However, one must ensure it is completely cool before being kept in a refrigerator.

 Appearance, foul smell, and change in taste and color are reliable ways to determine whether or not the oats have expired and gone bad.